-How to Discuss Commercial Awareness at a Law Interview
+How to Discuss Commercial Awareness at an Interview

 It has become a truism that prospective employers value commercial awareness in employees these days.
 Yet what does it entail and how do we prepare ourselves for it?

 In simple terms, commercial awareness entails reading up on your specialised area of interest in 3 main strands: contextual knowledge of the field you are entering, skills which may be relevant and the firm’s performance or unique ethos that has catapulted its performance in the pantheon of the Legal 500 charts.

 Sign up to our commercial awareness newsletter for updates sent straight to your inbox!

 Having contextual knowledge of the area of law you wish to enter helps inform your decision while ensuring you have set expectations for yourselves in internship stints so that they can be evaluated thereafter.